H4D33D/obdt-i2/README.md

 On-Board Diagnostics & Telemetry - Iteration 2

-Arduino Nano R4 - 8 times the previous storage capacity.
+~~Arduino Nano R4 - 8 times the previous storage capacity.~~ Has Renesas architecture, which is different from the original Nano.
+Renesas does not work with current parts & code.
+Mega 2560 Pro Embed ATmega2560 USB-C - Same architechture as nano, still have 8x storage.

 128x128 Oled Display - Bigger than previous version.